learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/starting-out.md

 ```

 Functions are defined in a similar way that they are called.
-The function name is followed by parameters seperated by spaces.
+The function name is followed by parameters separated by spaces.
 But when defining functions, there's a `=` and after that we define what the function does.
 Save this as `baby.hs` or something.
 Now navigate to where it's saved and run `ghci` from there.